splunk/public-o11y-docs/infrastructure/use-navigators.rst

 To ensure quick access to commonly-used filters, many navigators include a curated set of filters that you can apply through buttons on the bar at the top of the navigator home screen.
 Navigator pinned filters are built into the interface.

-Pin filter options vary from one navigator to another.
-For example, pinned filters for EC2 navigators (such as Environment, Service, Region, and Zone) are not identical to the set of pinned filters for Kubernetes navigators, because Kubernetes artifacts are sorted by Cluster and Namespace rather than Region and Zone.
+Pinned filter options vary from one navigator to another.
+For example, pinned filters for EC2 navigators (such as Environment, Service, Region, and Zone) are not identical to the set of pinned filters for Kubernetes navigators, because Kubernetes artifacts can be filtered by Cluster and Namespace rather than Region and Zone.

 To apply a Navigator pinned filter, do the following: